Berlin, Connecticut: History

 The town took parts away from Wethersfield (Now Rocky Hill and Newington), Middletown (Now Cromwell), Wallingford (Now Meriden) and Farmington (Now Southington and New Britain).
 Berlin was one of the birthplaces of interchangeable parts manufacturing and of the Industrial Revolution in the United States, in the workshop of Simeon North.
 The town was formerly known as Kensington.

 In 1659, Sergeant Richard Beckley purchased 300 acres from Chief Tarramuggus, built a home for his family and became the first settler in what was to become Berlin.
 Other families slowly followed, and in 1686, Captain Richard Seymour led a group of families from Farmington to begin the first settlement on Christian Lane.

 By 1705, the first ecclesiastical society was recognized and the area renamed the Great Swamp Society.
 The first meetinghouse and cemetery were established a few years later, and the first school house built in 1717.

 1722 brought reorganization to the Society.
 Parts of the towns of Farmington, Wethersfield and Middletown were added to increase the land area, and the name changed to Kensington.
 In 1772, the Society was divided into an eastern half, called Worthington, and the western section, which retained the name of Kensington.
 1785 brought incorporation of the town, which was then called Berlin.
 New Britain remained a part of Berlin until 1850.

 Around 1740, Edward and William Pattison, two brothers from Ireland, emigrated to Berlin and set up the first tinware business in the colonies.
 Wares in baskets were pedaled from house to house, then, as surplus accumulated, by mule and wagon, traveling all over America and to Canada.
 This was the birth of "The Yankee Peddler".

 During the years from 1700 to 1750, farms, mills, and blacksmiths sprang up through the Great Swamp.
 Most residents of this area were skilled in one or more of these trades, which were recognized and allowed by the British government.
 A blacksmith was crucial for daily living needs such as nails, tools, hinges, latches, hooks, cranes, cooking utensils, and parts for wagons, wheels and sleds.
 Small ironworks sprang up near local waterpower.
+It is an urban legend that George Washington stayed at a tavern on Worthington ridge in 1789 on his way to New York from Hartford.